usertam/openssh/README.md

 	git clone --branch master --single-branch https://github.com/open-quantum-safe/liboqs.git
 	cd liboqs
-	autoreconf -i
+	mkdir build && cd build
-	./configure --prefix=<path-to-openssh-dir>/oqs --with-pic=yes --enable-shared=no
+	cmake -GNinja -DCMAKE_POSITION_INDEPENDENT_CODE=yes -DCMAKE_INSTALL_PREFIX=<path-to-openssh-dir>/oqs ..
-	make -j
+	ninja
-	make install
+	ninja install

-Building liboqs requires your system to have OpenSSL 1.1 or higher already installed. `configure` will detect it if it is located in a standard location, such as `/usr` or `/usr/local/opt/openssl@1.1` (for brew on macOS).
-Otherwise, you may need to specify it with `--with-openssl=<path-to-system-openssl-dir>`.
+Building liboqs requires your system to have OpenSSL 1.1.1 or higher already installed. `configure` will detect it if it is located in a standard location, such as `/usr` or `/usr/local/opt/openssl@1.1` (for brew on macOS).
+Otherwise, you may need to specify it with `-DOPENSSL_ROOT_DIR=<path-to-system-openssl-dir>` added to the `cmake` command.

 ### Step 2: Build the fork